Students currently enrolled at Towson University are entitled to computing accounts.

 All mail sits in the Webmail Powered by Google mailbox:

 Students can configure their Webmail mailbox to download mail automatically from their Exchange mailbox on a regular basis using the Mail Fetcher settings in Webmail: http://mail.google.com/support/bin/answer.py?answer=21289.
 The procedure requires some information so that Google can connect to the Exchange mailbox (such as server name and port number); that information is available at https://www.towson.edu/knowledgecenter/article.aspx?article=656.
 When configuring mail to be downloaded, you will probably want to set it to "Leave a copy of retrieved message on the server."
+Since "POP" access is disabled on all Exchange mailboxes by default, you must contact OTS to request that POP be enabled.

 All mail sits in the Exchange mailbox: